-Due to the potential for conflict of interests (i.e., imposed work demands superseding learning obligations), students are not allowed to perform clinical education at their work places.
+Due to the potential for conflict of interests (i.e., imposed work demands superseding learning obligations), students will not be placed in the same facility in which they work.

 Responsibilities of Students in the Clinical Facilities

 The primary functions of the clinical facilities are to provide quality patient care and excellent service.
 Under no circumstances should the presence of students downgrade the quality of patient care or service.
 It is the responsibility of the student to: